Deewakar2412/Netflix-Data-Cleaning-Task-1/README.md

-🧹 Task 1: Netflix Dataset - Data Cleaning & Preprocessing
+🧹 Netflix Dataset - Data Cleaning & Preprocessing
 🎯 Project Objective

-The primary objective of this task was to clean and prepare the raw Netflix Movies and TV Shows dataset.
-The goal was to resolve common data issues like null values, potential duplicates, and inconsistent formats, ultimately transforming it into a structured and reliable dataset ready for analysis.
+The primary goal of this project is to clean and preprocess the raw Netflix Movies and TV Shows dataset.
+The dataset often contains missing values, duplicates, and inconsistent formats.
+This task resolves these issues to produce a structured and reliable dataset ready for analysis.

 🛠️ Tools & Libraries Used

 Language: Python

 Libraries: pandas, numpy

 Environment: Google Colab

-✨ Detailed Summary of Changes
-Here is a step-by-step summary of the actions performed to clean the dataset.
+✨ Steps Performed for Data Cleaning
 1. Handling Missing Values

-A crucial step to prevent errors or biased analysis.
-Different strategies were used for different columns.
+Missing data can lead to errors or biased results.
+Different strategies were applied depending on the column:

 director, cast, country:

-What: Null values were replaced with the string 'Unknown'.
+Action: Null values replaced with 'Unknown'

-Why: This preserves valuable records that would otherwise be deleted, while clearly marking that the information was not available.
+Reason: Keeps valuable records while indicating missing information clearly.

 date_added:

-What: Missing values were filled using forward-fill (ffill) followed by backward-fill (bfill).
+Action: Missing values filled using forward-fill (ffill) and backward-fill (bfill)

-Why: This is a logical approach for chronological data, assuming a missing date is likely close to the entries immediately before or after it.
+Reason: Logical for chronological data; assumes missing dates are near available ones.

 rating, duration:

-What: Missing values were filled with the mode (the most frequent value).
-For duration, this was done separately for 'Movie' and 'TV Show' types.
+Action: Missing values filled with the mode (most frequent value).
+Duration mode was calculated separately for Movie and TV Show.

-Why: Using the mode is a safe way to fill a small number of gaps without significantly affecting the column's overall distribution.
+Reason: Safe approach to maintain column distribution without introducing bias.

 2. Removing Duplicate Rows

-What: The dataset was scanned for duplicate entries using .drop_duplicates().
+Action: Duplicate entries were removed using .drop_duplicates().

-Why: This is a fundamental step for data integrity.
-Duplicate records can skew results and lead to inaccurate conclusions.
+Reason: Ensures data integrity and prevents skewed analysis results.

 3. Standardizing Text Values

-What: The country column was converted to lowercase, and the rating column to uppercase.
-Leading/trailing whitespaces were also removed.
+Action:

+country converted to lowercase

+rating converted to uppercase

+Leading/trailing whitespaces removed

-Why: This ensures consistency, preventing values like "India" and "india" from being treated as separate categories during analysis.
+Reason: Ensures consistency; avoids treating values like "India" and "india" as separate categories.

 4. Converting Data Formats

-What: The date_added column's data type was converted from an object (string) to a proper datetime format.
+Action: date_added converted from string (object) to datetime format.

-Why: A datetime format is essential for any time-based analysis, such as plotting trends over time or sorting by date, which is impossible with plain text.
+Reason: Enables time-based analysis (e.g., trends, sorting) that is not possible with plain text.

-5. Renaming Column Headers
+5. Renaming Columns

-What: Columns were renamed for better clarity: listed_in was changed to category, and release_year became release_yr.
+Action:

+listed_in → category

+release_year → release_yr

-Why: Clean and intuitive column names make the dataset easier to read, understand, and work with.
+Reason: Clean and intuitive names improve readability and usability of the dataset.

-After completing these steps, the final, cleaned dataset was saved to a new file, netflix_cleaned.csv.
+✅ Final Output

+The cleaned and preprocessed dataset has been saved as: netflix_cleaned.csv

 📬 Contact Information

 Name: [Your Name]

 LinkedIn: linkedin.com/in/your-profile-url